 •Preview – The Preview icon displays the structure of how the template will appear on the Collect Mobile app.

-Each of the headers in the view window can be filtered alphabetically or chronologically.
-The mouse cursor changes from the default arrow to a pointer when hovering over selectable items on the Form Designer page.
+Each of the columns in the view window can be filtered alphabetically or chronologically.
+The mouse cursor changes from the default arrow to a pointer when hovering over selectable items on the Template Designer page.

-The Search box can be used to filter the form templates by name.
-Type the form name or a portion of the form name into the search field.
-The display of form templates will be limited to the search string.
+The Search box can be used to filter the templates.
+Type into the search field.
+The display of templates will be limited to the search string.

 •Published , or

-By default, a new form template has a design status.
-To change the status of a form template or to delete a template, click on the Status icon of the template to open the Status window.
+By default, a new template has a Design status.
+To change the status of a template or to delete a template, click on the Status icon of the template to open the Status window.
 Select the desired status option and click the OK button.
-The status icon changes to the selected option, unless a form is deleted, which removes the form.
+The status icon changes to the selected option, unless a template is deleted, which removes the template.
 To prevent the inadvertent publication or deletion of a template, the user will be prompted with a message asking for confirmation of the selected action.
-It is possible to switch between “Design” and “Test” status multiple times, however, once a form is published, it is not possible to change its status or to “unpublish” the form.
+A template can be switched between “Design” and “Testing” interchangeably.
+Once a template is "Published" it may not be deleted, or "unpublished".

-Disabled templates are displayed by selecting the Show Disabled option on Template Designer page header.
+Disabled templates can be displayed by selecting the Show Disabled option on Template Designer page header.

 To see how the template structure will display on the Collect Mobile app, click the Preview icon for the template.
-The Forms Template Preview window opens.
+The Form Templates Preview window opens.
 Select any of the forms in the Forms Template Preview window to display the fields on the form.
-Select the Form Designer page from the side menu or hit the back button to return to the Form Designer page.
+Select the Template Designer page from the side menu or hit the back button to return to the Template Designer page.

-To view the mapping variable structure, click the View Template button on the frame of the Form Templates Preview window.
+To view the mapping variable structure as an HTML document, click the View Template button on the frame of the Form Templates Preview window.
 A new web browser tab will open, showing details about the current template in an XML table structure.
+These details can include:

 Note: This functionality may not work if popups are blocked in the web browser.